ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 ================================================================================

 Unified memory is supported on Linux by all modern AMD GPUs from the Vega series onward.
-Unified memory management can be achieved with managed memory allocation and, for the latest GPUs, with a system allocator.
+Unified memory management can be achieved by explicitly allocating managed memory using :cpp:func:`hipMallocManaged` or marking variables with the ``__managed__`` attribute, or, for the latest GPUs, with the normal system allocator, as shown in the following table.

-The table below lists the supported allocators for the different architectures.
-The allocators are described in the next section.

-.. list-table:: Supported Unified Memory Allocators
+.. list-table:: Supported Unified Memory Allocators by GPU architecture
     :widths: 40, 25, 25
     :header-rows: 1
     :align: center